-Decide selling price of your property
+Decide the selling price of your property

 Pricing is critical for the deal and determining the selling price of your home is the most important element in the home selling process.
-You need to do a market research.
+You need to do market research.
 Get a broker or agent to do valuations of your home and get an idea of how much your house is worth.

-Today’s buyers are well informed about the comparable sales in the area.
+Today’s buyers are well-informed about the comparable sales in the area.
 The buyers are in the driver’s seat due to the sluggish property market.
 So make a reasonable assessment of the value of your home and make it competitive.

 Buyers always negotiate a discount, so be prepared to give them a discount of 5 to 10% to sell quickly.
 Be flexible in your negotiations.
-However, if an existing flat owner in the same building or society shows interest in your flat, then you are in a better position to insist on a price you seek.
-You must give a reasonable timeframe to close a deal because property should not be sold in a haste unless you are in urgent need of funds.
+However, if an existing flat owner in the same building or society shows interest in your flat, then you are in a better position to insist on the price you seek.
+You must give a reasonable timeframe to close a deal because property should not be sold in haste unless you are in urgent need of funds.

 Complete the sale process

-On the completion day, the money is transferred and the deeds of the property are transferred between seller and buyer.
+On the completion day, the money is transferred and the deeds of the property are transferred between the seller and buyer.
 The seller accepts the balance of payment from the buyer and hands over the keys to him.
-Finally, your lawyer will ensure that the change of ownership is registered in the concerned registrar office.
+Finally, your lawyer will ensure that the change of ownership is registered in the concerned registrar’s office.

 A Guide To Selling Your Home – Part 1: An Overview